ruimgoncalves/cpaneletscript/README.md

-# CPanel script to for LetsEncrypt SSL
+# Automated LetsEncrypt SSL certificates for CPanel

 This script automates the process of installing and renewing Let's Encrypt certificates on a CPanel shared host.

 ## Description

 First of all, Yes!, you can have a free SSL certificate installed on your CPanel hosted shared server!

 The process was tedious, but now is one cron job away, for unlimited certification freedom.

 It fetches and installs the certificates for the configured domains(s) or subdomain(s).